The Logic Primer™

 A less spectacular example is when you play a game like

 Sudoku or the computer game Minesweeper.
 You may have one or more squares where you do not know what the correct value of the number should be for Sudoku, or of the presence/absence of a mine in Minesweeper.
-But by filling in all the squares around it, you can eventually deduce the answer by ruling-out possibilities, determining where it cannot be, rather than where it can.
-Some logicians might argue this is just plain logic, but it's approach seem "backwards" to some because it requires verification of negatives rather than positives.
+But by filling in some of the squares around it, you can eventually deduce the answer by ruling-out possibilities, determining where it cannot be, rather than where it can.
+Some logicians might argue this is just plain logic, but its approach seem "backwards" to some because it requires verification of negatives rather than positives.

 Of course, games such as these often have some element of guesswork -- not entirely unlike situations in real life.

-In the top example, the circled square must not have a mine.
-The game's rules indicate that the numbers shown indicate the number of mines that are touching a square, in any direction -- up, down or diagonally.
-Because the square just above the one circled has 1's on either sides, we know that square must be hiding a mine, and therefore, the one below it must NOT have a mine, otherwise, it would have to have the number '2' to it's diagonal upper right.
+In the top Minesweeper example, the circled square box must not have a mine.
+The game's rules indicate that the numbers shown in a square indicate the number of mines that are touching that square, in any direction -- up, down or diagonally.
+Because the square just above the one circled has 1's on either side, we know that square must be hiding a mine at some point on its perimeter.
+We may not know exactly where the mine is, but we

 The lower figure shows what happens when we click on the square that was circled.
 This is reverse logic -- we knew what wasn't there.
+(This particular example also works as a Negative Proof.)

 Return